stuffmatic/microcheby/README.md

 # Chebychev approximation

 Sufficiently well behaved functions can be expressed as an infinite weighted sum of so called [Chebyshev polynomials](https://en.wikipedia.org/wiki/Chebyshev_polynomials) of increasing order.
 Such a sum is known as a Chebyshev expansion.
-If the function is smooth enough, the coefficients (weights) of the expansion will typically converge to zero quickly and only the first few terms are needed to get a good approximation.
+If the target function is smooth enough, the coefficients (weights) of the expansion will typically converge to zero quickly and only the first few terms are needed to get a good approximation.
 For a truncated expansion with _n_ terms, an estimate of the approximation error is given by the magnitude of coefficient _n+1_.

 Below are some graphs showing how the approximation converges to the target function as the number of terms in the expansion increases.
 For smoother target functions, convergence